TKar0l/mmrisk/README.md

 # mmrisk
-## In this project I will store project developed during Modeling Market Risk course
+## In this repo I will store project developed during Modeling Market Risk course